 To attain 60 signups with 16% conversions, they need to generate 375 clicks.
 At $0.20 per click, that means they need a budget of $75.
 Sounds like a simple plan, doesn’t it?

-Be sure to start every ad campaign with a goal and a way to measure success.
+… So, be sure to start every ad campaign with a goal and a way to measure success.
+For more about marketing planning with Social Media, Emails, Websites, & more check out our free PT Marketing Downloads!

 2) Choose Who to The Ads Get Shown To